 In digital audio systems, levels exceeding 'legal' values are 'clipped' (uniformly assigned the maximum value).
+This results in audible issues the maximum value).
 This results in audible issues that cannot be easily corrected later.

-For this reason, it's customary to configure normal operating level (also referred to as the 'alignment level', and sometimes, 'nominal level') well below the clipping limit - sufficiently so that occasional excessively loud sounds (say, loud laughter or applause) can be accommodated.
+For this reason, it's customary to configure normal operating level (also referred to as the 'alignment level', and sometimes, 'nominal level') well below the clipping limit - sufficiently so that occasional excessively loud sounds (say, loud laughter or applause) can be accommodated without risk.

-This range between nominal level and the highest possible level is referred to as 'headroom'.
-What is considered suitable headroom can vary from one locale to another, in different industry applications, and even in individual studios.
-TriCaster Vizion follows established audio conventions, providing 20dB of headroom above nominal level (+4dBu at 0dB on the VU scale).
+This range above between nominal level and the highest possible level is commonly referred to as 'audio headroom'.
+What is considered a suitable headroom allowance can vary from one locale to another, in different industry applications, and even in individual studios.
+TriCaster systems follow well-established audio conventions, providing 20dB of headroom above nominal level (+4dBu at 0dB on the VU scale).